soar-telescope/goodman_pipeline/docs/usage.rst

 #####

-The |pipeline full name| is designed to be simple to use, however simple does not always is the best case for everyone, thus he |pipeline name| is also flexible.
+The |pipeline full name| is designed to be simple to use, however simple does not always is the best case for everyone, thus |pipeline name| is also flexible.

 Getting Help.